 On December 7th, 2016, West Chester University became a participant in the State Authorization Reciprocity Agreement (SARA), an agreement among member states, districts and territories that establishes comparable national standards for interstate offering of postsecondary distance education courses and programs.
 Operating under SARA allows WCU to offer online education students that live in the 50 states, districts, and territories that are part of SARA.
 Visit www.nc-sara.org for the most up-to-date information about member states.

 If you are considering an online academic program that leads to professional licensure/certification, please review the following information:

 West Chester University's programs are designed to meet the requirements of the Pennsylvania Department of Education (PDE) for recommending candidates for licensure/certification.
-If you plan to seek licensure/certification outside of Pennsylvania, it is your responsibility to seek guidance from the appropriate licensing agency in your state BEFORE beginning the academic program.
+If you are considering a program that leads to licensure/certification, or that you believe leads to licensure/certification, and plan to seek licensure/certification outside of Pennsylvania, it is your responsibility to seek guidance from the appropriate licensing agency in your state BEFORE beginning the academic program.
 Licensure requirements by occupation and state can be found at CareerOneStop.